 Last but never least, what museum doesn’t have a little shop?
 Make sure to stop by the Museum Store to explore the many displays and check out some of the best fudge west of Mackinac Island.

-The Great Lakes Shipwreck Museum is open from May 1st until October 31st so there’s still time to squeeze in a visit to this amazing attraction.
+The Great Lakes Shipwreck Museum is open from May 1st until October 31st so start planning now!
 No matter when you visit make sure to share your adventure with us by posting your photos on Facebook, Twitter, and Instagram.
 Don’t forget to use the hashtag #ILovetheSoo.